knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ---

-### Q: I am using an Anbernic device of the RG35/40XX H/Plus/SP/V/2024 series.
-Why does my battery lose so much charge in sleep mode?
-Sleep mode on Anbernic stock OS seems more efficient!
+### Q: I have battery issues with my Anbernic device of the RG35XX/RG40XX Plus/SP/2024/H/V series.
+My battery seems to discharge faster on Knulli than on stock OS, even in sleep mode or when completely turned off!

-A: There are two different types of sleep mode on modern computers (and similar devices): **Suspend to RAM** and **Suspend to disk** (sometimes also referred to as **hibernation**).
+A: To our knowledge, there is no difference between the the efficiency of sleep modes between Knulli and the Anbernic stock OS.
+If you perceive that your device discharges too fast, there's a variety of factors which might be at play here:

+* The **battery indicator** of **Emulation Station** (the KNULLI frontend) has a **bug** which causes it to get **stuck** sometimes.
+It is a **known issue** that is being worked on.
+However, until the issue is fixed, you **cannot rely** on the **accuracy** of the displayed **battery percentage**.
+Restarting the device or updating gamelists might temporarily fix the issue, however, it will happen again.
+* The battery percentage that can be read from the **battery drivers** sometimes gives inaccurate readings.
+Our developers noticed that sometimes the battery percentage reported directly from the battery makes rather large jumps, e.g., from 93% directly to 100% when charging.
+Consequently, even if your battery indicator is **not** stuck, the displayed battery percentage might still be **a little inaccurate**.
+* The **sleep mode** on the Anbernic devices of that series is very **inefficient**, especially compared to modern smartphones or similar devices:
-When **suspending to RAM**, many components of the device are shut off, but the entire state of the device is kept in **RAM** (Random Access Memory).
+     * It applies a simple **suspend to RAM**, which means that many components of the device are shut off, but the entire state of the device is kept in **RAM** (Random Access Memory).
 Consequently, the device will still require some power to keep the RAM active.
-This type of sleep mode **consumes still quite some power**, but it is fast to wake up and it does not wear out the hard disk.

-When **suspending to disk**, the state of the device is written to a **persistent memory**, such as a hard disk or an SD card.
-The device will be able to **power off completely**, therefore saving much more battery charge.
-However, I/O operations to/from persistent memory are slow, so this mode takes longer to go to sleep and wake up again, also it might slowly wear out the persistent memory over time.

-The custom kernel provided by Anbernic for the devices of that series only allows **Suspend to RAM**.
-The Anbernic devices of that series consume a lot of power to maintain the RAM in sleep mode, which is why you might notice a **discharge** of about **5% per hour**, so you cannot put the device to sleep indefinitely.
+     * The Anbernic devices of that series consume a lot of power to maintain the RAM in sleep mode, which is why you might notice a **discharge** of about **5% per hour**, so you cannot put the device to sleep indefinitely.

-With a more recent update, Anbernic changed the sleep mode concept.
-Instead of **suspending to RAM**, the stock OS now **suspends to disk**.
-However, their implementation of **suspend to disk** is a hacked solution and **not** an appropriate implementation of **real hibernation**.

-The KNULLI developers purposely decided **not** to adopt the hacked solution into the KNULLI software.
-Instead, we are working on switching KNULLI to the mainline Linux kernel, which will allow a **proper** implementation of **suspend to disk** as it is supposed to be.
-Until KNULLI is switched to mainline kernel completely, KNULLI will only support **suspend to RAM**.

----

-### Q: There seems to be some battery drain.
-What can I do?

-A: Most likely, there is no battery drain.
-There is a bug in the algorithm which calculates and refreshes the estimated battery charge.
-Therefore, the displayed percentage is inaccurate.
-Do not worry about it, your battery is fine.
-Our developers are already working on a solution to give you a more precise battery charge indicator.
+     * A more efficient power management could be achieved by implementing **suspend to disk**, which would keep the state of the device in a **persistent memory**, such as a hard disk or an SD card.
+The device would be able to **power off completely**, therefore saving much more battery charge.
+However, the custom kernel provided by Anbernic for the devices of that series only allows **Suspend to RAM**.
+We will not be able to provide a **suspend to disk** implementation until the Anbernic devices of that series are supported by the mainline Linux kernel.
+* It is possible that your battery **discharges a little** even when the device is **turned off** completely.
+It might be a **self-preservation mechanism** built into the battery to make sure that it doesn't stay charged at 100% for too long.
+* If you perceive that your device drains all battery charge within a day or less despite being turned off, the device most likely was **not** turned off but only in **sleep mode**.

 ---